JampaUchoa/the-art-of-engineering-management/_chapters/12_breaking-down-large-problems.md

 title: "Breaking Down Large Problems and Prioritizing the Right Things"
 section: Roadmap
 slug: breaking-down-large-problems
-ready: false
+ready: true
 ---

 # Breaking down large problems and prioritizing the right things

 The longer your team exists, the more likely you will see feature requests pile up.
-While this is often a sign of success, it can quickly become overwhelming.
-This scenario is the opposite of [product derailment](/chapters/8/avoiding-product-derailment).
-Instead of searching for work, your team is swamped with potential new features.
+While this is a sign of success, it quickly becomes overwhelming.

 Feature requests come in many forms.
 They can be abstract, like a CEO saying, “Let's build our own content distribution store,” which requires a lot of refinement.
 Or, they can be very specific, like, “Every day, we need to send a PDF listing all company actions from that day.”

 The challenge is deciding which requests to prioritize, since taking on every project usually isn't an option.
-And even if you could, it's crucial to confirm that each feature will actually deliver on its promised value.

 ## Triaging Feature Requests